On the Density of Coprime Reductions of Elliptic Curves: Introduction

 \begin{question} Given elliptic curves $E_1/\mathbb{Q}$ and $E_2/\mathbb{Q}$, what is the natural density of primes $p$ of good reduction for both $E_1$ and $E_2$ such that the orders of the groups $E_1(\F_p)$ and $E_2(\F_p)$ are coprime? \end{question}

 In the analogy with the classical problem, the role of ``random integers'' is played by the group orders $\#E_i(\F_p)$ for $i=1,2$ as $p$ varies.
 This analogy is supported by two observations.
 First, by the Hasse bound, the quantity $\#E(\F_{p})$ is comparable to $p$.
 Second, the divisibility properties of the sequence $\#E(\F_p)$ as $p$ varies exhibit similar statistical behavior to that of random integers.
-In particular, Cojocaru \cite{MR2076566} determined the density of primes $p$ of good reduction for which a fixed integer $m\ge 1$ divides $\#E(\F_p)$, and in the generic case this density is approximately $1/m$.
+In particular, Cojocaru \cite{MR2076566} determined the density of primes $p$ of good reduction for which a fixed integer $m\ge 1$ divides $\#E(\F_p)$, and noted that this density should be roughly $1/m$ in the generic case.

 Problems of this kind fit naturally into a long tradition of translating classical arithmetic questions into the setting of elliptic curves, which has led to notable applications in computational number theory and cryptography.
 On the computational side, Lenstra's elliptic curve method (ECM) \cite{MR916721} for integer factorization is an analogue of Pollard's $p-1$ method \cite{MR354514}.
 By replacing $(\mathbb{Z}/p\mathbb{Z})^\times$ with $E(\F_p)$, one replaces a smoothness condition on $p-1$ with a smoothness condition on $\#E(\F_p)$, and varying $E$ substantially increases the likelihood that this condition is satisfied.